 * Company review won't impact HS2 delivery -source

 * Hires EY to help with strategic review

-* Shares up on news, fell 70 pct last week (Adds comments, details)
+* Shares up on news, fell 70 pct last week after writedown (Adds details, background)

-July 17 (Reuters) - Carillion won part of a 1.4 billion pound ($1.8 billion) contract to help build Britain's High Speed 2 rail link on Monday, offering respite as the builder grapples with the aftermath of a battering writedown.
+July 17 (Reuters) - A consortium that includes Carillion won a 1.4 billion pound ($1.8 billion) contract to help build Britain's High Speed 2 railway on Monday, offering respite as the builder grapples with the aftermath of a battering writedown.

-Carillion said it, along with partners Kier Group and Eiffage, had won two lots of work for HS2, which is set to link London with the north of England from 2026.
+The company's shares rose 21 percent to 67.89 pence by 1200 GMT, after Carillion said it and partners Kier Group and Eiffage had won two lots of work for HS2, which is set to link London with the north of England from 2026.

-The company said it had identified ways to reduce average net borrowing, including cost efficiencies, an increased focus on managing working capital and on recoveries and cash collection.
-A Carillion spokeswoman declined to give further details.
+Carillion said it had found ways to reduce average net borrowing, including cost efficiencies, an increased focus on managing working capital and on recoveries and cash collection.

-(Reporting by Esha Vaish in Bengaluru; editing by Louise Heavens and Jason Neely)
+(Reporting by Esha Vaish in Bengaluru; editing by Jason Neely and Louise Heavens)